RSE-Sheffield/RSE-Sheffield.github.io/_posts/2026-01-30-github-organisations.md

 Why use [ORDA](https://sheffield.ac.uk/library/research-data-management/orda) instead of just leaving code on GitHub?
 While GitHub is excellent for active development, it does not guarantee long-term preservation.
 To meet most funder requirements, you should archive “frozen” versions of your code in ORDA.

-Unlike GitHub, ORDA provides a Persistent Identifier (DOI).
+Unlike GitHub, ORDA provides a persistent [Digital Object Identifier (DOI)](https://www.doi.org/the-identifier/what-is-a-doi/).
 This ensures that when you cite your code in a paper, the link will never break, and other researchers can access the exact version of the software used to produce your results.

 # Summary checklist